 There needs to be a market-based representation of the value of de-monopolization, expressible by those whom de-monopolization benefits.
 In Macaulay's famous words, "the effect of monopoly generally is to make articles scarce, to make them dear, and to make them bad."
 Anyone familiar with, for example, the mess George Lucas made of his monopoly on the "Star Wars" movies will instantly see Macaulay's point.
 The problem is not that Lucas botched the sequels, but that the Lucasfilm monopoly prevents anyone else from doing better.
 This is the problem with monopolies generally — it's not what they let the monopoly owner do, it's what they don't let others do.
 Monopolies are the opposite of free markets.

-I'm using terms like "public domain" loosely here.
-That term is usually used in copyright law, not patent law, but it's easy to intuitively understand what it means for patents: that no one has a monopoly, that is, there is no one with the power to restrict usage.
+The term "public domain" is used informally here.
+It is a term of art in copyright law more than in patent law, but it is easy to intuitively understand what it would mean for patents: that no one has a monopoly, that is, there is no one with the power to restrict usage.

 There should be nothing shocking about this: the public domain is the natural destination for works, and even most proponents of lengthening copyright and patent terms pay lip service to that goal.
 Furthermore, registration requirements used to be the norm if one wanted to hold any public monopoly.
 Indeed, the requirement for copyrights was only eliminated under the theory that insisting on registration gave advantage to corporations who had economies of scale to streamline the paperwork involved in filing — which was probably true, in the days before the Internet, but today registration would be as easy as uploading a file and receiving a digitally-signed timestamp.